Lu-17/drug_development_b/README.md

   5. Visualization using [Discovery Studio](https://discover.3ds.com/discovery-studio-visualizer-download)

  ## Download data
+ Download the dataset as mentioned:

  ### Get the target protein
+  1. Go to Protein Data Bank - PDB.
+  2. Download the .pdb file of "7LI3" - Structure of the LRRK2 G2019S mutant

  ### Get the standard (Lrrk2-IN--1) and Ligands (15 Safflower compounds)